5 Nutrients to Lower Your Blood Pressure

 Ensuring your diet is rich in fruit and vegetables will help you increase your potassium intake, but nuts and seeds are also a good source of this mineral.
 However, if you have chronic kidney disease, it may not be appropriate for you to increase your dietary potassium intake, so seek medical advice.

 Although magnesium supplements lower blood pressure by encouraging the muscles in your blood vessels to relax, these supplements are poorly absorbed and digestive upset is a common side-effect (7).
-This is one reason why I generally prefer a liquid transdermal form of magnesium supplementation such as Magnesium oil or Magnesium cream.
+This is one reason why I generally prefer a powder form to drink or a liquid transdermal form of magnesium supplementation such as Magnesium oil or Magnesium cream.

 It is always advisable to up your intake of foods rich in magnesium.
 Green leafy vegetables, nuts and pulses are among the best sources of dietary magnesium.